ShekharaMathur/ShekharaMathur/README.md

-# Shekhara Mathur'

-#RESTful API that allows you to manage Users
+# RESTful API that allows you to manage Users

 This project built using Java and the following tools: